Longtime journalist and recovery center founder John Camp dies at 88

 Trending News

-Services will be held at First Presbyterian Church of Baton Rouge on Feb.
-2, with visitation at 10 a.m. and a celebration of his life at 11 a.m.
-He will be buried with military honors at Louisiana National Cemetery in Port Hudson at 1 p.m.
+Services will be held at First Presbyterian Church of Baton Rouge on Friday, February 2, with visitation starting at 10 a.m. and a celebration of his life at 11 a.m.
+Camp will be buried with military honors at Louisiana National Cemetery at 1 p.m. later that same day.

 Camp's family asked that, instead of flowers, people could donate to the John Camp Great Room Renovation Project at O'Brien House Recovery Center in Baton Rouge.
 Donations can be made here.